We’re Bringing Our #1 Power to the South.

 Find Out More >

 The foregoing is provided for informational use only.
 Please contact your Pioneer sales representative for information and suggestions specific to your operation.
-Product performance is variable and depends on many factors, such as moisture and heat stress, soil type, management practices and environmental stress, as well as disease and pest pressures.
+Product performance is variable and depends on many factors such as moisture and heat stress, soil type, management practices and environmental stress as well as disease and pest pressures.
 Individual results may vary.
-Multi-year and multi-location data are a better predictor of performance.
-DO NOT USE THIS OR ANY OTHER DATA FROM A LIMITED NUMBER OF TRIALS AS A SIGNIFICANT FACTOR IN PRODUCT SELECTION.
+Pioneer® brand products are provided subject to the terms and conditions of purchase which are part of the labeling and purchase documents.